confluentinc/confluent-kubernetes-examples/security/userprovided-tls_mtls_kafka-acls/README.md

 In this scenario, you`ll configure authentication using the mTLS mechanism.
 With mTLS, Confluent components and clients use TLS certificates for authentication.
 The certificate has a CN that identifies the principal name.

-Each Confluent component service should have it`s own TLS certificate.
+Each Confluent component service should have it's own TLS certificate.
 In this scenario, you`ll generate a server certificate for each Confluent component service.
 Follow [these instructions](../../assets/certs/component-certs/README.md) to generate these certificates.

 These TLS certificates include the following principal names for each component in the certificate Common Name: